mikestone/prez/README.md

     $ prez new MyPresentation

-Modify the resulting template file, and generate the final file:
+Modify the resulting template file, and build the final file:

-    $ prez MyPresentation
+    $ prez build MyPresentation

 Copy the file where-ever you want and then run it by opening it in your browser!